 At 4200K it appears bright white, and by 5500K it glows blueish.
 That’s how the color temperature numbers are determined.

-Enough of the geek-speak, just remember that the number indicates the general look or feel of a light when it’s turned on.
+Enough of the geek-speak, just remember that the number indicates the general look or feel of a light or the light bulb colours when it’s turned on.

 Here’s a color temperature cheat sheet to use when shopping for LED lighting: